AndreyGermanov/smart_shape/README.md

 # Plans and Contribution

 This is a very new component, that I pushed today.
 A lot of new features to come.
-Follow this repository to get updates as soon as I will push them.
+Follow this repository to get updates as soon as I push them.

 If you are interested to use it in your project, just fork this repository and use.
-If you modify the code by adding some great features to it, I will be more than happy if you share your code with my repository.
+If you modify the code by adding some great features to these shapes, I will be more than happy if you share your code with my repository.

-If you find bugs or have additional ideas, feel free to write a message on `Disussions` tabs of this repo and perhaps I will include it to development plan.
+If you find bugs or have some great ideas to add here, feel free to post a message on `Disussions` tab of this repo.
+Perhaps I will include it to development plan.

 The development plan is public and available here: https://github.com/users/AndreyGermanov/projects/1/views/1 .